YyepPo/UE5-NetDormancy-Demo/README.md

 2. **Explosive Barrels (DormantAll)**
    - Barrels start with `NetDormancy = DormantAll`.
    - They send no updates over the network until they take damage.
-   - On impact, they wake up, replicate effects, and return to dormancy.
+   - On impact, they wake up from dormancy, replicate effects, and get destroyed.

 These two setups are analyzed using **Unreal's Network Profiler**, showing the difference in replication cost and network waste.